 - Uneven Development and the Governance of Agricultural Commodity Booms: The Case of Soybean in South America (Maria Giraudo, completed 2018)

-- Recasting Rights in the Caribbean: The Formation of a Regional Fisheries Policy (Lisa Soares)
+- Recasting Rights in the Caribbean: The Politics of the Barbadian Flyingfish Fishery (Lisa Soares, completed 2019)

 - Externalisation of the EU's Common Agricultural Policy in Georgia (Laura Gelhaus)